Where to go after Bali: Curated List of the 10 Best Nearby Places

 If you have an extended holiday planned in Bali, you’ll probably want to take a trip to some of the surrounding Islands too.
 The Gili Islands are a popular side trip from Bali because of their diverse nature.

-‘The Gili Three’ is made up of three vastly different islands that offer a different scene depending on what you’re looking for.
+‘The Gili Three’ is made up of three vastly different islands that offer different scenes depending on what you’re looking for.

 – Gili Meno is where the couples go, it’s quiet, romantic and a great option if you’re looking for peace & tranquility